lunauii/cs-resources/Term 2 - CST/COMP 2721/ch1.md

 **RAM** (aka **main memory**) - the memory of the computer

 # Logarithms and Powers of 2
+!!!
-> We probably won't see *too* much of anything above tera- or below pico-, but it's good knowledge to know anyway
+We probably won't see *too* much of anything above tera- or below pico-, but it's good knowledge to know anyways.
+!!!

  2^n^   | 10^n^   | Prefix  | Signifier   | &nbsp;| 2^n^   | 10^n^  | Prefix  | Signifier
  :---:  | :---:   | :---:   | :---:       |:---:  | :---:  | :---:  | :--:    | :---: